MattieBelt/mattie-strapi-bundle/docs/content/en/search/providers.md

 ---
 title: Providers
-description: 'Get started with fast content search by installing one of these strapi search providers!'
+description: 'Get started with fast content search by installing one of these Strapi Search Providers!'
 category: 🔍 Search
 position: 11
 badge: 1.0.0-alpha.1